Gostisbehere has 3 assists, Flyers beat Canucks 3-2

+VANCOUVER, British Columbia (AP) -- Shayne Gostisbehere's career night helped the Philadelphia Flyers to a morale-boosting victory in their push for a playoff spot.

-VANCOUVER, British Columbia (AP) -- Shayne Gostisbehere had three assists for the first three-point game of his NHL career, and the Philadelphia Flyers beat the Vancouver Canucks 3-2 on Sunday night.
+The second-year defenseman set up each one of his team's goals for his first three-point game in the NHL, and the Flyers beat the Vancouver Canucks 3-2 on Sunday.

+''It's good to get some points, but I think it was more important to get the two points for our team,'' Gostisbehere said. ''We really needed those.''

-Wayne Simmonds, Jakub Voracek and Brayden Schenn scored for Philadelphia, and Michael Neuvirth stopped 18 shots in the win.
+Wayne Simmonds, Jakub Voracek and Brayden Schenn scored for Philadelphia.
+Michael Neuvirth stopped 18 shots in the win, and Gostisbehere had three assists.

 Markus Granlund and Jannik Hansen scored for Vancouver, which got 25 saves from Ryan Miller.